direwolves-2020/week5/css/flexbox_css/README.md

 * We can also be more specific by adding three values to flex to represent `flex-grow` / `flex-shrink` / `flex-basis`
 * Try adding `flex: 10 5 500px` to one of the flex items

-***TEN MINUTE EXERCISE***

-* TIME TO DRAW
-* Open the example folder and show off the html and corresponding css files.
-* Take two minutes to draw out what you think the html/css will show in the browser

 ##### Resources